xbabalov/podman-desktop/website/tutorial/creating-an-extension.md

 Create a `package.json` file to initialize your extension.

 1. Create a subdirectory, such as `foobar` in the `extensions` directory of the Podman Desktop repository.
-1. Initialize a `package.json` file and add it the subdirectory.
+1. Initialize a `package.json` file and add it to the subdirectory.

    ```json
    {}